 I know the feeling: over the course of my life, I’ve had the opportunity to make some incredible road trips.
-I drove the Al-Can Highway twice (in 1992 and 2006), and made the drive down the Pacific Coast Highway in 2014.
-I’ve explored the Olympic Peninsula by car, and have explored parts of Ireland and Mexico on road trips of varying lengths.
+I drove the Al-Can Highway twice (in 1992 and 2006), and road tripped the Pacific Coast Highway in 2014.
+I’ve explored the Olympic Peninsula by car, and have explored parts of California, Ireland, and Mexico on road trips of varying lengths.
 I love a good road trip.

 Over the course of these many road trips, I’ve learned exactly what you need to bring for a road trip, compared to other types of travel (like planes and trains).
 While other road trip “essentials” lists are more extensive, they also include plenty of items you don’t need – and don’t have room for!
 In this post, you’ll find 10 of those items I consider essential for every road trip.

 Planning Your Road Trip